 Ordinary Time: July 13th

-Tuesday of the Fifteenth Week of Ordinary Time; Optional Memorial of St. Henry; St.Clelia Barbieri, foundress (Italy)
+Tuesday of the Fifteenth Week in Ordinary Time; Optional Memorial of St. Henry; St.Clelia Barbieri, foundress (Italy)

 Old Calendar: St. Mildred, abbess (Hist)